voidstate/memorable-passwords/README.md

 ## Versioning

 This project uses [SemVer](http://semver.org/).
 Given a `MAJOR.MINOR.PATCH` version number, we will increment the:
-- `MAJOR` version when existing content is changed in such a way that it can break consumers of the data. *Used if the XWS format changes in a breaking manner*
+- `MAJOR` version when existing content is changed in such a way that it can break consumers of the data.
-- `MINOR` version when new content is added in a backwards-compatible manner, or existing content is changed in a backwards-compatible manner. *Used for adding new cards.*
+- `MINOR` version when new content is added in a backwards-compatible manner, or existing content is changed in a backwards-compatible manner.
-- `PATCH` version when fixing mistakes in existing content. *Used for replacing cards with better quality versions of the image.*
+- `PATCH` version when fixing mistakes in existing content.

 ## History